-In June 2016 (modified in November 2018), the FASB issued ASU No 2016-13, Financial Instruments - Credit Losses related to timing on recognizing impairment losses on financial assets.
+In June 2016 (modified in November 2018), the FASB issued ASU No 2016-13, Financial Instruments - Credit Losses related to timing of recognizing impairment losses on financial assets.
 The new guidance lowers the threshold on when losses are incurred, from a determination that a loss is probable to a determination that a loss is expected.
 The change in guidance will be applicable to our evaluation of the CRDA investments (see Note 8).
-The guidance is effective for interim and annual periods beginning after December 15, 2019, and early adoption is allowed for interim and annual periods beginning after December 15, 2018.
+The guidance is effective for interim and annual periods beginning after December 15, 2019.
 Adoption of the guidance requires a modified-retrospective approach and a cumulative adjustment to retained earnings to the first reporting period that the update is effective.
-We expect to adopt the new guidance on January 1, 2020 and currently we do not expect a cumulative effect on our Consolidated Financial Statements.
+The Company will adopt the new guidance on January 1, 2020.
+The Company is evaluating the qualitative and quantitative effects of the new guidance and currently does not expect a cumulative effect on its Consolidated Financial Statements.

 In August 2018, the FASB issued ASU 2018-15, Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That is a Service Contract.
 This amendment aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal use software license).
 This generally means that an intangible asset is recognized for the software license and, to the extent that the payments attributable to the software license are made over time, a liability also is recognized.
 If a cloud computing arrangement does not include a software license, the entity should account for the arrangement as a service contract.
 This generally means that the fees associated with the hosting element (service) of the arrangement are expensed as incurred.
 The amendment is effective for annual and interim periods beginning after December 15, 2019, with early adoption allowed.
-We expect to adopt the new guidance on January 1, 2020 and are evaluating the qualitative and quantitative effects of the new guidance.
-We do not believe it will have a significant impact on our Consolidated Financial Statements.
+The Company will adopt the new guidance on January 1, 2020.
+The Company is evaluating the qualitative and quantitative effects of the new guidance and currently does not believe it will have a significant impact on its Consolidated Financial Statements.

 In August 2018, the FASB issued ASU No 2018-14, Compensation -Retirement Benefits - Defined Benefit Plans - General.
 This amendment improves disclosures over defined benefit plans and is effective for interim and annual periods ending after December 15, 2020 with early adoption allowed.
-We anticipate adopting this amendment during the first quarter of 2021, and do not expect it to have a significant impact on our Consolidated Financial Statements.
+The Company anticipates adopting this amendment during the first quarter of 2021, and currently does not expect it to have a significant impact on its Consolidated Financial Statements.

 In August 2018, the FASB issued ASU 2018-13, Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
-This amendment modifies the disclosure requirements for fair value measurements and is effective for annual and interim periods beginning after December 15, 2019, with early adoption allowed.
-The Company is evaluating the qualitative and quantitative effect the new guidance will have on our Consolidated Financial Statements.
+This amendment modifies the disclosure requirements for fair value measurements and is effective for annual and interim periods beginning after December 15, 2019 with early adoption allowed.
+The Company will adopt the new guidance on January 1, 2020.
+The Company is evaluating the qualitative and quantitative effect the new guidance will have on its Consolidated Financial Statements.